Saguaro List

 Red Flags to Avoid When Choosing a Homeschool Co-op or Microschool in Queen Creek

-By Saguaro List ยท
+By the Saguaro List editorial team ยท

 Choosing a homeschool co-op or microschool for your child is one of the most consequential decisions you'll make as a Queen Creek parent โ€” and the fast growth of this East Valley community means new programs pop up constantly, making it harder to separate quality from wishful thinking.